bjorkert/patches/README.md

 ```

 # Loop Follow patches
-The patches are designed for the branch of LoopFollow using the Xcode build method.
+These patches are designed for the dev branch of LoopFollow using the Xcode build method.

 You need to be in the LoopFollow folder when these commands are executed.